On Being a Philosopher

 The case is actually pretty simple to me.
 There is a legal side, yes, there’s a differentiation to make, and then there’s one aspect that, in my view, makes the matter quite crystal-clear.

 The legal side is simply that the profession of philosopher is not protected—nowhere, to my knowledge.
-As we’ll see, that’s good.
+The way I see it, that’s good.

 The next, not so interesting but more relevant point is that one appears to benefit from differentiating between a philosopher and a philosophy scholar.